aselshall/rm/hw/proposal-rubric.md

 ### 7. Depth, clarity, and rigorousness of writing

+For detail check the active link for each criterion if available

 | **Criterion** | **Evaluation** |
 |-----------------|-----------------|
 | **1.
 Depth of discussion and elaboration** | (1) Discussion is consistently in-depth, thoroughly exploring each topic; (2) Discussion is mostly in-depth but may lack detail in certain areas; (3) Content is either missing important details, excessively runs-on, or provides only a cursory discussion. |